Unpinned Npm Packages

 Vulnerable Instance

-• Composite action installs NPM packages without version locking (e.g., npm install without package-lock.json).
+• A workflow run: step or composite action installs NPM packages without version locking (for example, npm install lodash express).

 • Package versions can change between runs, introducing vulnerabilities.